markimus-maximus/CMC_Scraper/README.md

 # Data Collection Pipeline Project- Coin Market Cap

 My third project for AiCore.
 Webscraping coinmarketcap.com for cryptocurrency data.
+The milestones in this project are below:
+Milestone 1: Deciding the website to scrape
+Milestone 2: Generating a list of unique URLs for each webpage Milestone 3: Retrieving data from each webpage Milestone 4: Refining and testing
+Milestone 5: Scalably storing the data
+Milestone 6:
+Milestone 7:

 ## Milestone 1: Deciding the website to scrape
 -	The aim of this project is to collect data crypto currency data and using this data to characterise factors which may impact cryptocurrency market standing.